cloudacademy/openshift-voteapp-demo/README.md

 ```

 Notes:
-1. This takes between 10-20 minutes to complete so go make a coffee!!
+1. This takes between 10-20 minutes to complete so sit back and relax, its major chill time :+1+
 2. Use the "--log-level debug" to see the provisioning activity - useful to detect errors earlier

 # STEP5: